 In connection with the Company's assessment of going concern considerations in accordance with Account Standards Update ("ASU") 2014-15, "Disclosures of Uncertainties about an Entity's Ability to Continue as a Going Concern," management has determined that the Combination Period is less than one year from the date of the issuance of the financial statements.
 There is no assurance that the Company's plans to consummate a Business Combination will be successful within the Combination Period.
-Additionally, the Company has incurred and expects to incur significant costs in pursuit of its acquisition plans.
-The Company lacks the financial resources it needs to sustain operations for a reasonable period of time, which is considered to be one year from the date of the issuance of the financial statements.
 As a result, these factors raise substantial doubt about the Company's ability to continue as a going concern.
 The financial statements do not include any adjustments that might result from the outcome of the uncertainty.